apache/datasketches-website/docs/Quantiles/MomentsSketchStudy.md

 The data file used for this evaluation, *streamA.txt*, is real data extracted from one of our back-end servers.
 It represents one hour of web-site time-spent data measured in milliseconds.
 The data in this file has a smooth and well-behaved value distribution with a wide dynamic range.
 It is a text file and consists of consecutive strings of numeric values separated by a line-feeds.
 Its size is about 2GB.

 ## Creating the Exact CDF and Histograms For Comparison
-In order to measure the accuracy of the Approximate Histogram, we need an exact, brute-force analysis of *streamA.txt*.
+In order to measure the accuracy of the Moments Sketch, we need an exact, brute-force analysis of *streamA.txt*.

 The process for creating these comparison standards can be found [here]({{site.docs_dir}}/Quantiles/ExactQuantiles.html).